Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 And they were led by their king, Leonidas, if I'm pronouncing this right.

-There is now a in in Greece, there's now a huge monument to him.
+There is now a, in Greece, there's now a huge monument to him.

-Now they were wiped out, but they delayed the thousands and thousands and thousands of oncoming Persians long enough that the uh rest of the Greek army was able to hit them off in naval battles and uh and and other areas.
+Now, they were wiped out, but they delayed the thousands and thousands and thousands of oncoming Persians long enough that the rest of the Greek army was able to head them off in naval battles and other areas.

-They, in fact, there was a traitor involved in this, and I forget the traitor, the traitor hooked up with the Persians and gave them an alternate route beyond a Thermopylae Pass to get where they were headed.
+The traitor hooked up with the Persians and gave them an alternate route beyond the Thermopylae Pass to get where they were headed.

-Uh and and that that was a factor in this true uh in this in this story.
+And that was a factor in this true, in this story.

-Uh and it's it set a box office opening weekend record for the month of March, anyway, at over 70 million dollars.
+And it set a box office opening weekend record for the month of March, anyway, at over $70 million.

 So lo and behold, an Iranian official on Sunday lashed out at the Hollywood movie 300 for insulting the Persian civilization.